 AMP and some of its Members are subject to NERC registration requirements and compliance obligations with respect to specific reliability standards.
-AMP is registered with NERC as, and is responsible for compliance with reliability standards applicable to, a Generation Owner, Generation Operator, Load Serving Entity, Purchasing-Selling Entity, and Resource Planner.
+AMP is registered with NERC as, and is responsible for compliance with reliability standards applicable to, a Generation Owner, Generation Operator, and Resource Planner.
 Entities registered with NERC are subject to periodic audit for their compliance with applicable reliability standards.
-AMP was most recently audited by RFC in 2010 for compliance during the period of June 18, 2007 to October 1, 2010.
+AMP is audited for compliance on a six-year cycle with the most recent audited performed by RFC in 2010 for the period of June 18, 2007 to October 1, 2010.
 The audit evaluated AMP for compliance with fifty (50) requirements.
 Ten (10) requirements were determined to be inapplicable; AMP was found to be compliant with thirty-seven (37) applicable requirements; and three (3) Possible Violation(s) were identified.
 The Possible Violations were resolved through the payment of \$25,000 by AMP and the agreement to implement certain remedial measures.
+AMP is scheduled to be audited by RFC in 2018.